 So long as no Event of Default shall have occurred and be continuing, Continental may enter into a lease with respect to any Pledged Spare Part to any U.S. air carrier that is not then subject to any bankruptcy, insolvency, liquidation, reorganization, dissolution or similar proceeding and shall not have substantially all of its property in the possession of any liquidator, trustee, receiver or similar person.
-In the case of any such lease, Continental will include in such lease appropriate provisions which (i) make such lease expressly subject and subordinate to all of the terms of the Indenture, including the rights of the Mortgagee to avoid such lease in the exercise of its rights to repossession of the Pledged Spare Parts thereunder; (ii) require the lessee to comply with the insurance requirements of the Indenture; and (iii) require that the Pledged Spare Parts subject thereto be used in accordance with the limitations applicable to Continental's use, possession and location of such Pledged Spare Parts be kept at one or more Designated Locations).
+In the case of any such lease, Continental will include in such lease appropriate provisions which (i) make such lease expressly subject and subordinate to all of the terms of the Indenture, including the rights of the Mortgagee to avoid such lease in the exercise of its rights to repossession of the Pledged Spare Parts thereunder; (ii) require the lessee to comply with the insurance requirements of the Indenture; and (iii) require that the Pledged Spare Parts subject thereto be used in accordance with the limitations applicable to Continental's use, possession and location of such Pledged Spare Parts provided in the Collateral Maintenance Agreement and the Indenture (including, without limitation, that such Pledged Spare Parts be kept at one or more Designated Locations).
 (Indenture, Section 4.04(d))